-- New evidence has come to light which supports the student's case - Evidence of procedural irregularity is presented.
+- New evidence has come to light which supports the student's case. - Evidence of procedural irregularity is presented.

-The Vice Principal Curriculum and Quality, who will make the decision as to whether there are sufficient grounds for convening an Appeal Panel, will consider the written appeal.
+Vice Principal Quality, Teaching and Learning, will make the decision as to whether there are sufficient grounds for convening an Appeal Panel, will consider the written appeal.

-If there are sufficient grounds, the Vice Principal Curriculum and Quality will convene an Appeal Panel to take place within fifteen working days of the appeal being received.
+If there are sufficient grounds, the Vice Principal Quality, Teaching and Learning will convene an Appeal Panel to take place within fifteen working days of the appeal being received.

-The Vice Principal Curriculum and Quality will inform the student at least five working days in advance of the date and time of the appeal hearing, provide the notes and information from the disciplinary hearing and advise the student that they are required to attend the appeal and of their right to be accompanied by a person of their own choosing (one parent/carer, friend or representative), but that this person may not be acting as a legal representative.
+The Vice Principal Quality, Teaching and Learning will inform the student at least five working days in advance of the date and time of the appeal hearing, provide the notes and information from the disciplinary hearing and advise the student that they are required to attend the appeal and of their right to be accompanied by a person of their own choosing (one parent/carer, friend or representative), but that this person may not be acting as a legal representative.
 Should the student have an EHCP a member of the Inclusive Support Team should also be in attendance.
-If the student is a Looked after Child or Care Leaver, the Designated Teacher or representative should also be in attendance.
+If the student is a Looked after Child or Care Leaver, the Designated Teacher, Social Worker or representative should also be in attendance.
 If the student has English as a second language consideration as to the need for an interpreter should be made.

 The Appeal Panel will consist of one member of the Senior Leadership team who will chair the meeting and one other member of the College Leadership team (C&Q member) who has not been involved in the case to date.
-A note-taker will also be present.
+A notetaker will also be present.